CasualGitUser/lua-class-framework/README.md

 ```

 ### Inheritance
-The syntax for inheritance is similar to how it would be done in a feature with OOP support.
+The syntax for inheritance is similar to how it would be done in a feature with OOP support. <br />
-To inherit, write a colon (:) after your class name and extends(superClass).
+To inherit, write a colon (:) after your class name and extends(superClass). <br />
-The super class needs to be the actual class, not a instance of that class.
+The super class needs to be the actual class, not a instance of that class. <br />
-The subclass inherits all members and methods and all of them may or may not be overwritten in the subclass.
+The subclass inherits all members and methods and all of them may or may not be overwritten in the subclass. <br />
 ```lua
 local employee = class "employee" : extends(person) {
   salary = 25000,